 Describes the steps taken to read a WARC file/record.

-The goal of this WARC library was to make a small package to read and validate WARC files.
+The goal of this WARC library was to make a small package to read

 The WARC parser was implemented on the premise that WARC data would be supplied in the form of streams and not files.

 So the basic operation of parsing and validating

 This is also the case when parsing/validating compressed WARC files where each record is GZip'ed.
 In which case the compressed data can also only be processed sequentially.

 It is however possible to random access individual WARC records when working with the logical files and using a file offset.

 The following steps are taken when parsing a WARC record: